opixelum/brain-disk-gitbook/docs/blockchain/defi/defi.md

 A liquidity provider is someone who funds a liquidity pool with crypto assets.

-It facilitate trading on the platform and in return, the provider earn passive income on his deposit.
+It facilitates trading on the platform and in return, the provider earn passive income on his deposit.